freifunk-gluon/gluon/docs/package/gluon-hoodselector.rst

 Domain shapes
 -------------

-There are two types of domains: the unique dehault one without a defined shape and others which contain shapes.
+There are two types of domains: the unique default one without a defined shape and others which contain shapes.

 * **default domain**